simonvh/gimmemotifs-manuscript/manuscript.md

 Here, we used the GimmeMotifs framework as implemented in `gimme motifs` to benchmark 14 different *de novo* motif finders.
-To evaluate the different approaches, we downloaded 495 peak files for 270 proteins from ENCODE (Supplemental Table X; [@6eHRNaUT]) and selected the 100bp sequence centered on the summit of top 5000 peaks.
+To evaluate the different approaches, we downloaded 495 peak files for 270 proteins from ENCODE [@6eHRNaUT] and selected the 100bp sequence centered on the summit of top 5000 peaks.
 Of those peaks, half were randomly selected as a prediction set and the other half was used for evaluation.
 As a background set we selected regions of the same length flanking the original peaks.
 To assess the performance, we calculated two metrics, the ROC AUC and the recall at 10% FDR.
-Figure 4a shows the distribution of the ROC AUC scores over all ENCODE peaks in a boxplot, ordered by the mean ROC AUC.
+Figure 2A shows the distribution of the ROC AUC scores over all ENCODE peaks in a boxplot, ordered by the mean ROC AUC.
 The ROC AUC is distributed between 0.58 and 0.98, with a mean of 0.75.
 All proteins that have low ROC AUC are not sequence-specific transcription